Omar A-R

 Workflow

-To create a project, you fork a normal Repl and are prompted to start a project.
-This converts your original Repl into the main Repl and creates a new development fork.
-After making changes, you or a reviewer can use the project tool to review diffs and merge them back into the parent Repl when ready.
+To create a Project, you start by forking any Repl that you have created and opting in.
+This converts your original Repl into the main, "source of truth" Repl for the Project and creates a new development fork.
+After making changes, you or a reviewer can use the Project tool to review diffs and merge them back into the parent Repl when ready.
 While this is typically the main Repl, arbitrary forking and merging is supported.

 One goal was to abstract away Git's complexity for less experienced programmers.
-We added shortcuts, such as removing the concept of commits.
-The absence of commits in a development fork signals that a user might prefer to directly merge changes.
+One way we attempted this was by abstracting away the concept of commits in certain situations.
+The absence of commits in a development fork signals that a user might prefer not to care about committing, so we provide an affordance to directly merge changes (which creates a commit automatically behind the scenes).
+This approach makes Projects approachable for a wider audience without sacrificing power for advanced users.